 Ukraine’s Ruslan Dmytrenko and China’s Liu Hong claimed wins at the Lugano Trophy – 12th Memorial Mario Albisetti 2014, an IAAF Race Walking Challenge event, held on a sunny and warm morning in the picturesque Swiss lakeside town of Lugano on Sunday (16).

-The eight-man leading pack went through at 10km in 40:30 before Chu and Tomala started to struggle in the next kilometre and drifted off the back of the group.
+The eight-man leading pack went through 10km in 40:30 before Chu and Tomala started to struggle in the next kilometre and drifted off the back of the group.

-Tallent, a triple Olympic Games medallist, tried to force the pace at 15km, which was passed in 1:00:46, but Dmytrenko and Cai jointly responded and surged away, opening up a gap of 10 seconds at 17km (1:08:32).
+Tallent, a triple Olympic medallist, tried to force the pace at 15km, which was passed in 1:00:46, but Dmytrenko and Cai jointly responded and surged away, opening up a gap of 10 seconds at 17km (1:08:32).

 The pair then embarked on a head-to-head duel in the next two kilometres before Dmytrenko, fourth in the 20km at the 2012 IAAF World Race Walking Cup, edged ahead at 19km.

 Dmyrenko crossed the finish line in 1:20:08, improving his personal best by nine seconds.

 Cai finished second in 1:20:31, beating Toth by 11 seconds.
 The Slovak former World Cup winner will compete in the 20km event at the IAAF World Race Walking Cup in Taicang, China, on 3-4 May and then in the 50km at the European Championships in Zurich this summer.

 Tallent took fourth place in 1:20:55, coming home two seconds ahead of Heffernan.

 “I am very happy with my personal best on a nice course.
 I enjoyed walking in sunny weather conditions,” said Dmytrenko.